elcamilet/ssh-connect/README.md

   ]
 }
 ```
+- **Group configuration**:
+  - `name`: The name of the group.
+  - `defaultUser`: The default user to connect as.
+Defaults to `root`.
+  - `defaultPort`: The default port to connect to.
+Defaults to `22`.
+  - `defaultIdentityFile`: The default path to the SSH identity file.
+  - `hosts`: An array of host configurations.

+- **Minimum host configuration**:
+  - `host`: The host name or IP address.
+  - `name`: The visible name of the host.

+- **Optional host configuration**:
+  - `user`: The user to connect as.
+  - `port`: The port to connect to.
+  - `identityFile`: The path to the SSH identity file.
+  - `useGroupPassword`: Whether to use the group password or not ("yes" | "no").
+  - `useIdentityFile`: Whether to use the identity file or not ("yes" | "no").

 ## Requirements

-- Node.js v14 or higher (for extension development).
+- `sshpass` package installed in your system.
+It's used to connect directly with stored passwords.

 - An operating system that supports integrated terminals in Visual Studio Code, like Linux.

-## Known Issues

 - The `ssh-config.json` file must exist for the extension to work correctly.
 If it does not exist, it will be automatically created with a basic template.